Part 6: My Inspiration for a Children’s Book about Healthy EatingOn August 31, 2016 by fluffmonger

 When I decided to write a story for some of my plush characters, part of me wanted to write a children’s book about healthy eating.
 As a kid, I was very fortunate to have a mother who enjoyed cooking meals from scratch; but a large part of my diet was not as healthy as it could have been.
 I typically chose foods that were labelled as ‘low-fat’ or ‘diet’ because I thought that was healthy, but I now know that most of what I was eating was actually highly-processed with added sugar and chemicals.
 By the time I was 19, I was pre-diabetic.
 Over the next few years, I was diagnosed with a few auto-immune diseases; and in 2012, I had to resign from my job as an elementary art teacher due to my health.

 After not seeing any improvement with conventional medicine, I got desperate and began trying anything I thought might help.
 I started seeing a naturopathic doctor, I replaced all of household and body care products with natural alternatives, and I started eating only unprocessed meals that I prepared from whole foods at home.
-Within a few months, I was able to discontinue some of the medications I had been on for years.
-My pre-diabetes vanished along with persistent rashes I hadn’t been able to get rid of even with steroid creams.
-I had more energy than I had ever experienced, and I was in a lot less pain.
+Within a few months, my pre-diabetes vanished along with persistent rashes I hadn’t been able to get rid of even with steroid creams.
 While I still struggle with some of my health problems today, I remain amazed at how much improvement I saw just by switching to a more natural lifestyle.

 My realization of the connection between our health and the chemicals we ingest and put on our bodies was ultimately what led me to start using organic materials for making plush toys.
 I wish I had learned earlier on about the importance of eating whole foods and knowing the source of your food.
 So when I began writing Falafel’s Garden, I knew I wanted to incorporate some of that knowledge into the book.